Iro96/100-python-problems/100 Python Challenge Exercise.md

     Input a string and print its reverse (e.g., `"hello"` → `"olleh"`).

 11. **Vowel Count**
-    Count how many vowels appear in a string like `"OpenAI is amazing"`.
+    Count how many vowels appear in a string like `"I'm learning Python"`.

 12. **Palindrome Check**
     Check whether the word `"radar"` is a palindrome.